Improved decision making with similarity based machine learning: Applications in chemistry: Introduction

-With recent interests in data driven machine learning approaches surging, we have set out to investigate how to exploit modern statistical learning in order to assist with such decision making problems.
-Breakthroughs in machine learning and advances in data-availability through high performance computing or high-throughput experimentation are considered by some to represent a paradigm-shift, and could be seen as a fourth pillar of scientific discovery.\cite{hey2009the, von_lilienfeld_quantum_2018,vonLilienfeld2020} In particular, the availability of data has led to the establishment of a new paradigm 'the bigger the data the better', which has become increasingly prevalent.
-Backed by the principles of statistical learning, the systematic decay of machine learning prediction errors with increasing training data supports this paradigm~\cite{cortes_learning_1994, Mller1996}, and has even spurred the development of improved GPU hardware to meet the resulting needs for computational power when training neural networks with hundreds of billions of parameters.
-For example, OpenAI's impressive Generative Pre-trained Transformer (GPT-) 3 is a natural language processing model which can generate human like answers for generic input questions (holding the promise to serve as an oracle for humanity) --- but only after having been trained on nearly half a trillion words.
-While GPT-3 is undoubtedly of value through its few-shot learning capabilities, the overwhelming majority of human endeavours in research and society appears to be plagued by intense data scarcity, often with only hundreds if not only dozens of data points being available, without access to pre-trained all purpose models.
-And often modern intellectual property laws prevent data-sharing due to commercial interests, further aggravating the situation.
+With recent interests in data driven machine learning approaches surging, we have set out to investigate how to exploit modern statistical learning in order to assist with such experimental design exploration challenge\cite{NPolitis2017, tye2004application} and decision making problems\cite{edwards1954theory, mldecision}.
+A crucial success factor is the availability of accurate machine learning models, often relying on the increasingly prevalent paradigm 'the bigger the data the better' as conveyed through large language model breakthroughs such as OpenAI's impressive Generative Pre-trained Transformer (GPT-)~4.
+While GPT-4 is undoubtedly of value through its multimodal capabilities, including novel applications in chemical research\cite{White2023, Jablonka2023, boiko2023emergent} or few shot learning use cases, the overwhelming majority of human endeavours in research are still plagued by intense data scarcity\cite{Weinreich_2023} often with only hundreds if not only dozens of data points being available, without access to pre-trained all purpose models.